A Crafty Christmas

 Creating decorations for the tree or as gifts for friends and relatives will put your family in a festive mood.
 Try these fun and simple ideas, or participate in live classes to make décor that’s a step above stringing popcorn or making construction paper chains.

 Michaels Kids Club is offering 12 days of merry making from Dec.
-1-12 at 5 p.m.
-Make a truck ornament, gnome puppets, Christmas trees, a picture frame and more.
-These live classes are designed for ages 3 and older, and you can go back and watch any videos you miss.
+1-12 at 3 p.m.
+Make a winter diorama, foam ice skates, a pop-out yeti card and more.
+These live classes are designed for ages 6 and older, and you can go back and watch any videos you miss.

 Check out Hobby Lobby’s seasonal crafts and projects for any skill level.
 Make Washi Tape Christmas Trees, Unicorn Felt Stockings, wreaths, ornaments and more.

 Sort by time and skill to find the perfect creative outlet for your family.
 Create wreaths, ornaments, garlands, signs, pillows and more.
 It’s a bit of a harder project, but have the kids help you decorate Special Delivery Boxes for you to send to your loved ones for a sweet surprise.

 Crayola has a ton of fun ornaments that will work for any skill level and age: Marbleized, Melted Crayon, Scratch Art and more.
 Check out their classes on Facebook; free coloring pages and more at-home resources.

 - 3/4 cup applesauce